 If a host family members asks you how LGBT people have sex, you don’t need to answer that question.
 When people ask questions like this, it reveals that they still see heterosexual sex as the only “real” sex there is.
 Sex and sexuality are very different.

 You didn’t come out to them to talk about sex, you did it because doing so would make you feel more comfortable as a human.
-Mention how your identity pushes you to look for safe spaces wherever you go, or how withholding who you are makes you uncomfortable, but sometimes you do it in order to feel safe.
+Mention how your identity pushes you to look for safe spaces, and prioritize your LGBT travel safety, wherever you go, or how withholding who you are makes you uncomfortable (but sometimes you do it in order to feel safe).
 Also, you could mention how it makes you nervous that in countries like the United States, police forced a woman out of a bathroom she was supposed to use, just because she looked like a boy.

 Once you begin talking about how your sexual orientation and gender identity affects your daily life, then people will understand that being LGBT is a unique identity that shapes your life in profound ways.
 Once they realize that you didn’t choose to be LGBT, and that it’s how you were born, then it’ll start to click for them that your orientation and gender identity (or lack thereof) are just small parts of the complex person you are.